 The Shapiro Center Collection

 The Huntington is one of the nation’s leading repositories for historical Americana.
 Built on the foundations laid by Henry E. Huntington, the Library is home to extensive, diverse, and ever-growing collections that document American history and culture from the Colonial period onward.
 Outstanding manuscripts and letters written by Benjamin Franklin, George Washington, Thomas Jefferson, and Abraham Lincoln are among the early highlights.
 The holdings are particularly strong for the Seven Years’ War, the American Revolution, and the Civil War, as well as for California and the American West.
-For more, see the Library Collections.
+For more, see the Library Collections and the Presidential Founders resource guide.

 The Shapiro Collection